-Before moving straight towards the GST Audit Checklist, we need to know what is GST audit and the GST compliance checklist under GST and the procedure to get GST audit checklist excel:
+Before moving straight towards the procedure of GST Audit Checklist, we need to know what is GST audit process and the GST compliance checklist under GST and the procedure to get SOP for GST audit checklist in excel:

 This type of GST audit takes place when the aggregate turnover of the taxpayer exceeds the 2 Crore INR mark.
 The taxpayer needs to appoint a CA or CWA for a turnover based audit.